django-cms/django-cms/docs/introduction/05-templates_placeholders.rst

 Templates & Placeholders
 ########################

-In this tutorial we'll introduce Placeholders, and we're also going to show how you can make your own HTML templates CMS-ready.
+In the previous section, we added plugins to an existing placeholder.
+In this section we'll show how to use ``{% placeholder %}`` tags in your templates, and how you can make your own HTML templates CMS-ready.

 *********